unik-name/docs.unikname.network/docs/uns-network-setting-up-node/README.md

 You must be a [declared delegate](/uns-network-player/#becoming-a-delegate) before doing this configuration.
 :::

-To run a forger node, please edit the `docker-compose.yml` file.
+To run a forger node, please edit the `docker-compose.yml` file, with Nano or Vim for example: `nano docker-compose.yml`.

 Find and uncomment line `FORGER_SECRET` and set your wallet passphrase as value: